cabo/mtct/draft-bormann-core-media-content-type-format.md

 # Content-Format

-CoAP {{-coap}} defines a Content-Format as the combination of a Content-Type and a Content-Coding, identified by a numeric identifier defined by the "CoAP Content-Formats" registry (a subregistry of
-{{-core-parameters}}), but in more confusing words (it did not have the benefit of the present memo).
+CoAP, in {{Section 1 of RFC7252}}, defines a Content-Format as the combination of a Content-Type and a Content-Coding, identified by a numeric identifier defined in the "CoAP Content-Formats" registry (a subregistry of {{-core-parameters}}), but in more confusing words (it did not have the benefit of the present specifications).

 Content-Format:
-: the combination of a Content-Type and a Content-Coding, identified by a numeric identifier defined by the "CoAP Content-Formats" registry.
+: the combination of a Content-Type and a Content-Coding, identified by a numeric identifier defined by the "CoAP Content-Formats" subregistry of {{-core-parameters}}.

 Note that there has not been a conventional string representation of just the combination of a Content-Type and a Content-Coding;